PDF(28.0 KB) View with Adobe Reader on a variety of devices

-This document describes how to determine if internal or external Border Gateway Protocol (BGP) neighbor flaps are caused by maximum transmission unit (MTU) issues.
+This document describes how to determine the cause of internal or external Border Gateway Protocol (BGP) neighbor flaps are caused by MTU.

 Ensure you complete these tasks on both BGP routers before you complete the procedures in this document: